-In this introductory course for the English major, students learn about a variety of theoretical approaches in textual interpretation, as well as the methods of and reasons for literary research.
-The course offers a historical survey of the field's most important figures, schools, and movements, emphasizing contemporary literary theories.
-Students learn to appreciate literary texts and theories and develop their understanding of intellectual, moral, formal and aesthetic features.
-Along with short interpretive essays, students produce a substantive analytical paper informed by literary theory and scholarly research.
+In this introductory course for the English major, students learn about a variety of theoretical approaches to textual interpretation, and acquire the skills to apply them productively in their own writing.
+The course offers a historical survey of literary criticism's most important figures, schools, and movements, emphasizing contemporary literary theories.
+Students develop deeper appreciation of literary texts and theories, as well as of their intellectual, moral, formal, and aesthetic features.
+Students produce a substantive analytical paper informed by literary theory and scholarly research.